- Turnover is your biggest expense, so it pays to treat your residents well.

 The longest tenant we’ve ever had at Grace Property Management lived on the same property for 30 years!
-Not only did the tenant essentially pay the owner's mortgage off, but they saved the owner significantly on turnover and vacancy costs.
-Over that 30 year span, we did 30 lease renewals with the tenant.
-As a property management company, we handle lease renewals often and know how impactful a lease renewal can be for both tenant and owner.
-In this blog, we offer four helpful tips to keep in mind when it comes time to send lease renewals to your tenants.
+Not only did the tenant pay off the owner's mortgage.
+They saved the owner significantly on turnover and vacancy costs.
+Every year, we handle MANY lease renewals, and we know how impactful a lease renewal can be for both tenant and owner.
+I want to offer four helpful tips to keep in mind when it comes time to send lease renewals to your tenants.

-Always treat your residents well - Don’t be difficult to work with and then expect your tenant to want to resign at the expiry of their lease.
+Treat your residents well.
+Don’t be difficult to work with as a property owner or property management company.
 Be prompt with their maintenance requests throughout the duration of their lease so that when it comes time to renew, the tenant will WANT to stay with you.

 DID YOU KNOW?

-Start early - You should aim to start the lease renewal process 90 days prior to the lease expiration.
-This is your chance to be proactive — reach out to your tenants before they know its time to leave and make sure you are doing everything you can to ensure their happiness.
+Start early.
+You should aim to start the lease renewal process 90 days prior to the lease expiration.
+This is your chance to be proactive — reach out to your tenants before they know its time to leave.
+Make sure you are doing everything you can to ensure their happiness.

-Don’t be afraid to increase the rent - Train your residents to expect small but incremental lease renewals.
-As a rental property owner, your bills go up annually.
-Build in a yearly rent increase just to stay even on your income.
-However, never be exorbitant in the amount.
+Don’t be afraid to increase the rent.
+Train your residents to expect small but incremental lease renewals.
+As a rental property owner, your bills go up annually, so you will need to build in appropriate yearly rent increase to stay current.
+However, we advise to never be exorbitant in the amount.
 You never want to lose a good tenant over rent increases.
-Remember that over time, a good tenant can save you a lot of money in turn costs and vacancy expenses.
+Remember that over time, a good tenant can save you a lot of money in turnover costs and vacancy expenses.